lawrenceevalyn/THE-DISS/archive/dhsi-2017/README.md

 `json <- createJSON(phi = model$topics, theta = model$docAssignments, doc.length = doc.lengths, vocab = model$vocabulary, term.frequency = model$wordFreq$term.freq, R = 30, lambda.step = 0.01, mds.method = jsPCA, plot.opts = list(xlab ="PC1", ylab = "PC2"))` - this actually creates the JSON file, and will take a while to run

 `serVis(json)` - this launches the visualization in a browser!

+# June 16, 2017

+## Testing topic models

+One good (but time/resource-intensive) way to check the validity of a model is to do "intrusion testing": add a random word to a topic, a random document to a topic, and ask people to spot which one doesn't belong

+### What are some BAD topic models?